 Silent Geometry

-Each of the hand-drawn lines resembles the previous one but is never a perfect copy.
 Christiane Kaufmann's drawings are based on repetition, but paradoxically cannot be copied.
-In the spirit of Marianne Gronemeyer's observations, repetition represents an alternative concept to technically exact reproduction.
-A computer or an AI may generate supposedly flawless and endless products, but this is what makes them arbitrary.
-Programs do not have to exert themselves, overcome or concentrate.
-Christiane Kaufmann's drawings, however, only emerge from the struggle with ideas and materials, with form and fallibility - in short, from human creativity.
+They represent a counterpoint to technically precise reproduction.
+A computer or AI may generate seemingly flawless and endless products, but this very fact makes them arbitrary.
+Programs do not have to exert themselves, overcome obstacles, or concentrate.
+Christiane Kaufmann's drawings, however, arise from a struggle with ideas and materials, with form and fallibility—in short, from human creativity.

 Mathematical principles play a major role in all of this, for example in dealing with the principle of Truchet tiles.
 Surfaces and lines meet to form a square divided by the diagonal.
 It is drawn by hand, digitally reproduced and combined into different arrangements, which in turn provide the basis for hand-drawn works.
 Once again, she explores the in-between - that between the analog and digital spheres, between man and machine.
 Her art thus forms a counterpoint to digitality and at the same time is situated in its field of tension.